 To refer a patient with this condition, please see the Endocrinology clinic page for the full referral process and templates.

-Obtaining nuclear medicine studies and biopsies can be facilitated by clinic and so obtaining these should not delay referral.If clinically concerned or uncertain of degree of urgency please phone the Endocrinology Registrar or Consultant in charge to discuss prior to faxing the referral.
+Obtaining nuclear medicine studies and biopsies can be facilitated by clinic and so obtaining these should not delay referral.If clinically concerned or uncertain of degree of urgency please phone the Endocrinology Registrar or Consultant in charge to discuss prior to referral.

 For more information please see the Tasmanian Health Pathways website.

 Urgent / category 1

 Red flags are clinical indicators of possible serious underlying conditions requiring further medical intervention.
 They may or may not indicate an emergency.

 LGH ED Reception – Phone: (03) 6777 6405 Fax: (03) 6777 5201

 MCH ED* – Phone: (03) 6478 5120 Fax: (03) 6441 5923